mmitev/DevOps/README.md

-This project contains various scripts for puppet and powershell scripts.
+This project contains various modules for puppet and powershell scripts.
 ======